 Almost all conversations and fights have at least two layers to them – what we’re talking about (family finances, for example), and what is communicated through tone of voice, body language, etc. (frustration and feeling discouraged, for example).

-We also slow things down, because so much can be communicated (and reacted to!) in the blink of an eye.
+We will slow things down, because so much can be communicated (and reacted to!) in the blink of an eye.
 This mixture of underneath feelings vs. outside emotions plus communicating so much quickly can get couples very stuck in their communication.

 You will also have lots of practice at connecting in softer, more empathetic, more vulnerable and ultimately healthier ways.
 As a result, your communication will improve and your relationship will be stronger and happier.

 4. Work on those tricky, tricky perceptions

 When there are also underlying feelings that you don’t see or hear, the opportunity to get stuck in a negative pattern is huge.
 Likewise, your partner most likely has big misperceptions about you and your intentions or feelings.